moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Show course images

 With this setting, you can control whether the course image is visible inside the course overview block or not.
+It is possible to choose a different setting for Card view, Summary view, and List view.

 ###### Show course completion progress